-He said he had recently separated from a dozen employees.
+He specifies that he recently had to part with a dozen employees.

 What would be the alternatives for rich countries?
 Arnaud Brunet suggests relocating relocation:

-"We will look for alternative solutions, try to identify new substitute markets, assuming they have the processing capacity: we are talking about India, Pakistan or Cambodia"
+"We will look for alternative solutions, try to identify new substitute markets, assuming that they have the processing capacities: we are talking about India, Pakistan or Cambodia"

 With as "disaster scenario" but highly probable, the solution that this waste is incinerated or placed in landfill.
 In Germany, very waste sort, the first effects are already visible less than a month after the ban.

 In addition to Atlantic: Brandon Wright, spokesperson of the NWRA, the American Federation of Waste and Recycling Explain :